BobKoto/bob-site/ipage.md

 I started this site from scratch around the 3rd week of March 2023.
 It was on a todo pile for some time.

 A few weeks ago I promised to email screen shots of my work to someone very dear to me.
-I thought it would be better to stop procrastinating, get this humble site online, and not swamp her email with a bunch of image attachments.
-And of course be able to share it with more people.
+I thought it would be better to stop procrastinating, get this humble site online, and instead of swamping her email with a bunch of image attachments just send her a link to this site. &#128512; Now I can share it with even more people.

 I will surely put more content here that bots, scrapers, SEO overlords, etc. will not care about...